IFSER Board of Directors

 Lisa Reimer is currently Department Chair for Imaging, as well as Assistant Professor and Program Director for the CAAHEP-accredited Diagnostic Medical Sonography program at Concordia University in Wisconsin.
 Lisa began her imaging career in 1994 as a Radiologic Technologist.
 In 1998, she became a Registered Diagnostic Medical Sonographer.
 Lisa earned a Bachelor’s of Science degree from Marian University followed by a Master’s degree in Healthcare Administration from the University of St. Francis.
 In 2016, she began a full-time appointment with Concordia University in the School of Health Professions.
 This role allows Lisa to serve on multiple committees within the University; most notably working to develop interprofessional education activities with other healthcare programs.
 In addition to IFSER, she holds a board position with the Southeastern Wisconsin Ultrasound Society.
 When not at work, Lisa enjoys spending time with her family, hiking, live music, and traveling.

-BOARD MEMBER – Cathie Scholl, DHSc, RDMS, RVT
+BOARD MEMBER – Julie Posey, M.Ed., RDMS, RVT

 Nandkumar M. Rawool